msichterman/csce-496-project/README.md

 * [How Open Source Projects use Static Code Analysis Tools in Continuous Integration Pipelines](https://github.com/msichterman/csce-496-project/blob/master/How%20Open%20Source%20Projects%20use%20Static%20Code%20Analysis%20Tools%20in%20Continuous%20Integration%20Pipelines%20(1).pdf)
 * ... and more (elaborated on in the final paper)

+## How to Run the Data Analysis Code
+1. Download this repository as a whole, or just download [CSCE496_Project.ipynb](https://github.com/msichterman/csce-496-project/blob/master/CSCE496_Project.ipynb) and [TravisTorrent-3-Projects-With-Tests.csv](https://github.com/msichterman/csce-496-project/blob/master/TravisTorrent-3-Projects-With-Tests.csv) and place them in the same directory.
+2. Open in the Jupyter Notebook software that you prefer.
+We used [Google Colab](https://colab.research.google.com/) during our project, but we tested the final file in Visual Studio Code with the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) (recommended method to run).
+3. Ensure the data set is imported correctly.
+4. Run the sections labeled `RQ1 Analysis` and `RQ2 Analysis` to see the results for our research questions, respectively.